Refugee Resettlement Ministry

 Environmental Ministry

 The Environmental Ministry Team (EMT) serves as a forum for sharing and bringing environmental church policy and resource information to the notice of the congregation and the church’s leadership.
+Given the overriding danger of climate change to earth’s life support systems, our Christian tradition is called to take a far more active role.
+We are called to articulate the sacredness of God’s creation powerful enough to replace personal consumption as our highest right and entitlement.

 As a Green Church, our congregation endorses the ideal of environmental stewardship as part of our Christian discipleship.
 We pledge our ongoing commitment to the care of God’s creation, and we offer the following resources:

-- energizect.org – information about Ct programs for home & business
+- energizect.org – information about CT programs for home & business

 - CTUCC Environmental Ministry Team — “Green Church”